Grisaille: History

-In the Low Countries, a continuous tradition of grisaille paintings can be traced from Early Netherlandish painting to Martin Heemskerck (1498–1574), Pieter Brueghel the Elder (Christ and the Woman Taken in Adultery, 1565) and Hendrik Goltzius, and through the copious output of Adriaen van de Venne, to the circle of Rembrandt and Jan van Goyen.
+In the Low Countries, a continuous tradition of grisaille painting can be traced from Early Netherlandish painting to Martin Heemskerck (1498–1574), Pieter Brueghel the Elder (Christ and the Woman Taken in Adultery, 1565) and Hendrik Goltzius, and through the copious output of Adriaen van de Venne, to the circle of Rembrandt and Jan van Goyen.

-Portions of the ceiling frescoes of the Sistine Chapel are grisaille, as is the lower part of the great staircase decoration by Antonio Verrio (c.
+Portions of the ceiling frescoes of the Sistine Chapel are executed in grisaille, as is the lower section of the great staircase decoration by Antonio Verrio (c.
 1636 – 1707) at Hampton Court.

 Modern examples

-Grisaille, while less widespread in the 20th century, continues as an artistic technique.
-Pablo Picasso's painting Guernica (1937) is a prominent example.
+Grisaille, while less widespread in the 20th century, persists as an artistic technique.
+Pablo Picasso's painting Guernica (1937) stands as a prominent example.

 Contemporary American painter Hugo Bastidas has become known for black-and-white paintings that imitate the effect of grisaille and often resemble black-and-white photographs.
 His medium- and large-scale paintings feature contrasting zones of high and low detail.

-Academic study

-With the 20th century's emphasis on direct (alla prima) painting, the grisaille technique lost favour with artists of the period.
-This historic method is still incorporated into the curriculum of some private ateliers.

 Enamel and stained glass

 The term is also applied to monochrome painting in other media such as those involving enamels, in which an effect similar to a relief in silver may be intended.
-Grisaille is also common in stained glass, as the need for sections in different colours is greatly reduced.
+Grisaille is also common in stained glass, as the need for sections in different colours is greatly reduced, such as York Minster's Five Sisters window.
 Portions of a window may be done in grisaille using, for example, silver stain or vitreous paint, while other sections are coloured glass.

+Brunaille and verdaille

+Monochrome work is sometimes executed in colours other than grey: a brunaille is a painting executed entirely or primarily in shades of brown, while a verdaille is the same for green.
+Such works are said to have been painted en brunaille or en verdaille, respectively.